ChorusOne/opus-pool-sdk/book/guide/8-rewards-history.md

 ## Overview

-This section will focus on fetching and visualizing the rewards history using the Opus SDK.
+This section will focus on fetching and visualizing the rewards history using the OPUS Pool SDK.
 The SDK offers a getRewardsHistory method, which retrieves the history of rewards earned from specific vault.

 ## Initializing the Pool and Fetching Rewards History